Worth A Thousand Words….

 But the headphones I’m about to review are too good for you.

-I know that there are droves of people who buy brands like Beats and Bose, because their high price and marketing cause them to be perceived as the ‘nicest’ brand offered at most electronics retailers.
+I know that there are droves of people who buy brands like Beats and Bose, because their high price and marketing cause them to be perceived as a ‘nice’ brand.
 They do the most effective advertising, and consumers typically confuse high price with high quality.

 The question is whether you’re willing to fall into the same trap.